icebarf/files/README.md

 ## Terminal transparency

-In terminal - Uncomment or comment `background_opacity` present under [alacritty.yml](./.config/alacritty/alacritty.yml)
+In terminal - Uncomment or comment `opacity` present under [alacritty.yml](./.config/alacritty/alacritty.yml)

+> Only if on a non-Desktop Environment Install
 In compositor - Uncomment or comment the entire section of `opacity_rule` present under [picom.conf](./.config/picom/picom.conf)

-> You can go above or below `1` in `background_opacity` rule in terminal config.

 ## Fonts

-- Install mononoki-nerd-font-patched from AUR (not used anymore)
+- Install mononoki-nerd-font-patched from AUR (is not used anymore)
 - Cantrell for normal text
-- JetbrainsMono for terminal
+- Cascadia Code PL for monospace text